open-contracting/standard/standard/docs/en/schema/reference.md

 ### Document

-Documents may be attached at a number of points within the standard: to planning, tenders, awards, contracts and milestones.
-Each document block can consist of multiple documents, classified using the [documentType](../../codelists/#document-type) codelist.
+Documents may be attached at a number of points within the standard: to planning, tenders, awards, contracts and implementation Each document block can consist of multiple documents, classified using the [documentType](../../codelists/#document-type) codelist.

 The document block is also used to link to legal notices, which should have a documentType of 'notice'.